Bruce Asbestos: Bootleg Shreg 2

 Open Mon – Sat, 10am – 5.30pm

-Shreg can be seen as a vehicle to combine the best qualities of popular green characters, like Shrek, Yoda, the Grinch, Yoshi, or Luigi – even the Jolly Green Giant and the pagan Green Man.
+Shreg can be seen as a vehicle to combine the best qualities of popular green characters, like Yoda, The Grinch, Yoshi, Elphaba, or Luigi – even the Jolly Green Giant and the pagan Green Man.
 A tribute to their strength, wisdom, sharp wit, love of adventure, unwavering determination to overcome challenges or to protect their loved ones.
+Whether appearing as a giant inflatable, a backdrop painting or a slick, digital render, he embodies the spirit of the sequel and the second chance, celebrates both pop culture and counterculture, he represents the othering of outsiders, misfits, Luddites and artists, and recognises their ongoing value to all of us in contemporary society.

 Exhibition Preview: Sat 25 April, 3 – 5pm, free